felipemcarrasco/HelloBash/README.md

-# HelloBash
+# Shell / Bash
-This is a simple Bash Hello World
+This is a repository of Shell Script files